PayneLab/cptac/devdocs/02_add_new_dataset.md

 *   No duplicate column headers or index values.
     *   Check by calling the 'df.index.duplicated().any()' and 'df.columns.duplicated().any()' functions; both should return False.
     *   Exception: The somatic_mutation dataframe will have multiple rows for each sample, so it will have duplicate index values.
         *   Some metadata dataframes, such as the treatment dataframe in Ovarian or medical_history dataframe in Ccrcc, may also have multiple rows for each sample.
 If so, they will need to be excluded from join functions.
-Check the _valid_omics_dfs and _valid_metadata_dfs and make sure that tables with duplicate index values aren't included in either of those lists.
+Check the _valid_omics_dfs and _valid_metadata_dfs lists and make sure that tables with duplicate index values aren't included in either of those lists.
     *   There may be duplicate column headers.
 If that's the case, you'll probably need to use additional identifiers to uniquely identify each column.
 We use a multi-level column index to accomplish this (see the 00_why_we_did_what_we_done document for more details).
     *   If you have duplicated samples, either there are multiple rows for each patient (as in the treatment or somatic_mutation dataframes), or you need to prepend an 'N' to the Patient_IDs of the normal samples.
 *   Index and column names are standardized: